farrandi/dsci_572_sup_learn_II/lecture_6_7.md

   - `in_channels`: number of input channels (gray scale image has 1 channel, RGB has 3)
   - `out_channels`: number of output channels (similar to hidden nodes in NN)
   - `kernel_size`: size of the filter
-  - stride: how many pixels to move the filter each time
+  - `stride`: how many pixels to move the filter each time
-  - padding: how many pixels to add around the image
+  - `padding`: how many pixels to add around the image

 <img src="images/6_conv_layer.png" width="350">